Y4hL/unzip/README.md

 ``unzip.cmd path_to_zip_file destination``

-If values are not given, it will automatically ask for them.
+If values are not given, it will display the format in the console.

-It also asks for values, if the files is opened.

 # Example: